usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/standards-guidance.md

   exceeds 20 percent of the cost of the alteration to the primary function area).
 Proposed Sec.
-35.151(b)(2) provided that the path of travel requirements do not apply to alterations undertaken solely to comply with program accessibility requirements.</p>
+35.151(b)(2) provided that the path of travel requirements do not apply to alterations undertaken solely to comply with program accessibility requirements.

-<p> The Department received a substantial number of comments
-  objecting to the Department's adoption of the exemption for the path of travel requirements when alterations are undertaken solely to meet program accessibility requirements.
+The Department received a substantial number of comments objecting to the Department's adoption of the exemption for the path of travel requirements when alterations are undertaken solely to meet program accessibility requirements.
 These commenters argued